 Differential diagnosis includes cervical radiculopathy, motor neuron diseases, fibromyalgia, compartment syndrome, brachial plexopathy.
 The different clinical conditions to be considered in the differential diagnosis can be schematically grouped:

 Conservative therapies often improve symptoms within two to six weeks.
 Maximal benefits for conservative therapies in carpal tunnel occur at three months.
-When one approach fails to improve symptoms after six weeks of the current management, another approach should merit consideration..
+When one approach fails to improve symptoms after six weeks of the current management, another approach should merit consideration.

 Several predictors are associated with the failure of conservative/nonsurgical therapy.
-Failure of conservative treatment often presents with symptoms occurring for greater than six-month duration, patient with constant paresthesias, patients greater than age 50, impaired two-point discrimination, positive Phalen’s occurring in less than 30 seconds, prolonged motor and sensory latency on EMG.
+Failure of conservative treatment often presents with symptoms occurring for greater than six-month duration, patients with constant paresthesias, patients greater than age 50, impaired two-point discrimination, positive Phalen’s occurring in less than 30 seconds, prolonged motor and sensory latency on EMG.

 Surgical decompression has a successful outcome in roughly 70 to 90% of cases.
 Most patients note significant improvement at one week and can return to their normal routine two weeks post-operatively.
 However, some patients can take up to a year for a full recovery.

 Sensory fibers are more prone to damage from nerve compression compared to motor fibers; thus, paresthesias and numbness and tingling are often the first signs of carpal tunnel syndrome.
 Motor fibers are affected as the severity of carpal tunnel syndrome progresses.
 Patients often have weakness in thumb abduction and opposition.
 Fine motor skills become affected; patients have difficulty dressing themselves or opening jars.
-As sensory fibers die, the pain gradually subsides, while motor fibers die, the muscles atrophy.
+As sensory fibers die, the pain gradually subsides; while motor fibers die, the muscles atrophy.
 Patients may also lose their ability to determine two-point differentiation between two objects, 6 mm apart.

 Pillar pain is common with surgery, pain lateral to the site of surgical release.
 Surgical decompression failure is often attributable to the development of fibrosis or failure to completely release the flexor retinaculum.
 Surgical revision is necessary in these cases.